EriseHe/notebook/content/notes/理论/微分几何笔记/广义相对论的几何基础/Chapter 6 — Tensor Equations.md

-# Chapter 6 — Tensor Equations (Lecture Notes based on T. A. Moore, *A General Relativity Workbook*)

 > **Goal of this chapter.** Generalize vectors to **tensors**, explain why indices appear **up vs. down**, and show how tensor expressions remain valid in **any** coordinate system.
 We follow Moore’s notation exactly and insert derivation steps inline (no separate section).